muhammadn/avahi-proxy/README.md

 Another use case is when you want your ".local" DNS hosts to be resolvable across IPSec VPNs or other segmented networks where mDNS reflection is not possible.

+Also useful for dynamic IP environments where IPs are assigned via DHCP and it is almost impossible to configure hostnames via your custom domain.

 So you can actually run `dnsmasq` and then upstream any `.home.lan` requests to this multicast dns proxy software and return the IP from multicast `.local`.

 Example in `dnsmasq.conf`: